datacarpentry/astronomy-python/_extras/calculating_MIST_isochrone.md

 ~~~
 {: .output}

-But it's an unusual NumPy array, because it contains names for the columns.
+But it is an unusual NumPy array, because it contains names for the columns.

 ~~~
 iso_array.dtype